Complications of LASIK | LASIK Eye Surgery Risks

-Under/Overresponse.
-(2-6%).
-These are not actually complications but can require retreatment.
+These are not actually complications of LASIK but can require retreatment.
 Variation in the individual response of human tissue to the laser treatment, along with individual healing factors, is the cause.
 Underresponse or regression of effect is more common in patients with dry eye.
 Retreatment is usually done after 2-3 months.

-The Bausch & Lomb Technolas 217 is very accurate and has lowered the retreatment rate by 60% compared to the broad beam lasers.
+The Zeiss MEL-80 is very accurate and has lowered the retreatment rate by 60% compared to the broad beam lasers.

-Diffuse Lamellar Keratitis (DLK). (mild-3%).
-Inflammation which occurs under the flap.
-This can be due to bacteria (infectious) but usually the cause is unknown, and may be an allergic reaction.
+Inflammation can occur under the flap.
+Rarely, this can be due to bacteria (infectious), but usually the cause is unknown, and may be an allergic reaction.
 DLK is generally mild, has little effect on vision, and resolves within 1-2 weeks when appropriately treated.

 In rare cases (<0.05%) DLK can progress to central toxic keratopathy (CTK) which can result in a corneal scar, blurred vision and refractive changes.

 Some of the high volume, discount laser centers have had epidemics of DLK.
 DLK is also more common with the use of femtosecond lasers or “bladeless, all-laser LASIK.”
 This occasionally requires intense steroid treatment.
-This is due to longer treatment times and mild “tissue bridges” resulting in inflammation.
-At Roholt Vision Institute, with the solid-state Ziemer FemtoLDV or Visumax laser for flap construction and strict adherence to sterile technique, DLK has only been mild and sporadic, with no serious sight threatening complications.
+This is due to mild “tissue bridges” resulting in inflammation.
+At Roholt Vision Institute, with the solid-state Visumax and Ziemer lasers and strict adherence to sterile technique, DLK has only been mild and sporadic, with no serious sight threatening complications.

 Most of the serious problems with glare/halos are a result of treatment by inexperienced surgeons, where the treatment zone is off-center.

-The Bausch & Lomb Technolas 217z-100 was chosen because its use in LASIK results in a very low incidence of adverse visual symptoms.
-In fact, with Zyoptix wavefront-guided LASIK, about one-third of patients had improved night symptoms compared to pre-LASIK*.
-Many patients having LASIK at Roholt Vision report that night driving is better than before the procedure.
+The Zeiss MEL-80 laser was chosen because its use in LASIK results in a very low incidence of adverse visual symptoms.
+In fact, with Zeiss Advanced Eye-Tracking for LASIK, the glare and halos are minimized.

-Visual Distortion.
-(0.05%).
-Blurred vision, double images.
+Blurred vision and double images is one of the rare complications of LASIK.
 This can be due to irregular healing.
 It was more frequent in the past in relation to broad beam lasers which created “central islands.”
 Sometimes retreatment can help, but generally visual distortion improves slowly, and can take 1 to 2 years or more to resolve.

-LASIK with the Bausch & Lomb Technolas 217z laser rarely causes visual distortion because of its rapid, computer controlled scan, smooth surface treatments, and unique 6-D ACE™> eyetracker.
-Contact us for more information on the advantages of this laser.
+LASIK with the Zeiss MEL-80 laser rarely causes visual distortion because of its rapid, computer controlled scan, smooth surface treatments, and unique Pupil/limbus eyetracker.
+Contact us for more information on LASIK eye surgery risks and advantages of this laser.

-Presbyopia.
-(100% if > age 45).
 Presbyopia is the age related decrease in near reading ability.
-We include this as a “complication” because often patients don’t understand why they develop a problem with reading vision after LASIK.
+We include this as one of the “complications of LASIK” because often patients don’t understand why they develop a problem with reading vision after LASIK.
 For a myope, the effect of presbyopia is less when wearing eyeglasses than it is with contact lenses or LASIK.

-Corneal scar, thin/torn flap.
-(0.03%).
-Serious scarring or flap problems causing poor vision less than 20/40 are extremely rare at Roholt Vision Institute.
-Torn flaps are rare with or Z-LASIK because of tissue adhesions.
-Buttonhole flaps are also rare with Z-LASIK (0.07%).
-The eye must then be allowed to heal before the procedure is repeated.
+Serious scarring or flap problems causing poor vision less than 20/40 are one of the LASIK eye surgery risks, but are extremely rare at Roholt Vision Institute.
+Torn flaps due to tissue adhesions are rare with the Zeiss Visumax laser.
+Buttonhole flaps used to occur more frequently with the Microkeratome, no longer used, and are also very rare with the Visumax (0.02%).
+The eye may then be allowed to heal before the procedure is repeated.

-The newer advances such as the Bausch & Lomb Technolas 217z, Z-LASIK, Visumax flaps, ReLex SMILE, and All-Laser LASIK as used at Roholt Vision Institute make serious complications extremely rare, and no patients using CustomCorrection™ treatment has attained a corrected vision of less than 20/40.
+The newer advances such as the Zeiss Visumax flaps, ReLex SMILE, and All-Laser LASIK as used at Roholt Vision Institute making serious complications of LASIK extremely rare, and no patients using CustomCorrection™ treatment has attained a corrected vision of less than 20/30.